How to Qualify for the Georgia HOPE Scholarship

 - Beginning with those students receiving HOPE for the first time on or after July 1, 2011, seven years from a student’s graduation from high school or the equivalent thereof as determined by the Georgia Student Finance Commission in its rules and regulations; provided, however, that for a student that serves in the military during such seven-year period, any such military service served as active duty shall not count against the seven-year period.
 A student that is ineligible to receive the HOPE scholarship pursuant to this paragraph but who received the HOPE scholarship during the 2010-2011 academic year shall continue to be eligible for the HOPE scholarship until June 30, 2015, as long as such student meets all other eligibility requirements.

 - STEM course GPA Boost: Beginning with the 2017-2018 academic year, the cumulative HOPE/Zell Miller grade point average (GPA) calculated will include weighted grades for specific science, technology, engineering and mathematics (STEM) college courses.
-The grade for any such course will be increased by an additional 0.5 point if such grade is a B, C, or D. Click here for more information.
+The grade for any such course will be increased by an additional 0.5 point if such grade is a B, C, or D. Learn more about STEM weighted courses.

 Check with your financial aid counselor regarding your eligibility.